argoproj-labs/hera/GOVERNANCE.md

 For a new maintainer to be appointed they must -

-- Be a committer to Hera for at-least 2 months
+- Be an approver to Hera for at least 2 months
 - Reviewer for or author of at least 10 substantial PRs to the codebase, with the definition of substantial subject to the TOC's discretion (e.g. refactors, enhancements rather than grammar correction or one-line pulls).
 - Exhibiting sound technical judgment through PR contributions
 - Exhibiting sound technical judgment through PR reviews